An early Patrick Ewing timeout sets Georgetown on path to a rout of Butler

 From that point on, the Hoyas found their defense while their offense took off on a torrid run to build a 17-point lead en route to a 78-63 victory over Butler.
 The win broke a five-game home losing streak against the Bulldogs (7-11, 6-9 Big East).

 “We didn’t start the game the way that I would have liked,” Ewing said.
-“Talked to them about, they’ve got to wake up.
-They came to the game this morning and the way that they started it, lackadaisical, talked to them about that before the game.
+“Talked to them about — they’ve got to wake up.
+They came to the game this morning and the way that they started it, lackadaisical — talked to them about that before the game.
 Talked to them about it at the timeout.
 We were able to overcome it.”

 Said senior guard Jahvon Blair: “He gave us that look.”

 The Hoyas (6-10, 4-7) are 3-2 since covid issues within the program forced a three-week break.
-It has been the best stretch of their season, which included the first win over a ranked team (No. 15 Creighton), Saturday’s blowout and pushing No. 3 Villanova to the brink in a loss.
+It has been the best stretch of their season, which included the first win over a ranked team (then-No. 15 Creighton), Saturday’s blowout and pushing No. 3 Villanova to the brink in a loss.

-Saturday’s win included two new entrants into the Hoyas’ 1,000-point club, with Blair and senior Jamarko Pickett both hitting the mark with three-pointers.
+Saturday’s win included two new entrants into the Hoyas’ 1,000-point club, with Blair and senior Jamorko Pickett both reaching the milestone with three-pointers.
 Blair’s came on a pull-up from the right side just before halftime to give the Hoyas a 38-22 halftime advantage.
 Pickett knocked down his in transition at the 16:10 mark of the second half, also from the right wing.
-The pair are the 48th and 49th players in school history to reach the milestone.
+The pair are the 48th and 49th players in school history to score 1,000 points.

 “It’s great, but I’d rather take winning over 1,000 points,” Pickett said.
 “Patrick [Ewing] Jr. actually just said he reached the Final Four, but he didn’t have 1,000 points.
 I said, I’d trade that.
 I’d take that Final Four over 1,000 points.